 "The need to standardize shipping containers on a global level to make them more practical to move around has led to the choice of two main sizes, either 20 ft shipping containers or 40 ft shipping containers."

-There are other lengths that are in use, but if you want to be sure that your goods can be easily shipped internationally, you will want to use one of these sizes.
+There are other lengths that are in use, but if you want to be sure that your goods can be easily shipped internationally, you will want to use either a 20 foot container or 40 ft container.
 The question then boils down to which of these two choices will be the best for your needs?
-To make this decision, there are several factors to consider.
+To make this decision, there are several factors to consider when purchasing or renting a shipping container.
 The first is the purpose of your interest in shipping containers.

-Although most people will use their shipping containers for transportation and shipping purposes only; in some cases these will be used as temporary offices or even housing.
+Although most people will use their shipping containers for transportation and shipping purposes only; in some cases these will be used as temporary offices or even custom container housing.
 Some architects have made homes out of old shipping containers.
-If that is your intention, then your choice in between 20 ft shipping containers and the larger size will depend on how big you need your housing unit to be.
+If that is your intention, then your choice between a 20 foot container and a 40 ft shipping container will depend on how big you need your housing unit to be.
 However, in most cases, you will be using these for shipping purposes.
-To ship an automobile, for example, 20 feet should be sufficient.
+To ship an automobile, for example, a 20 foot container should be sufficient.

-Another factor to take into consideration when you are determining whether you need 20 ft shipping containers or the 40 ft versions is price.
+Another factor to take into consideration when you are determining whether you need a 20 foot container or a 40 ft shipping container, is price.
 If you are shipping on a budget, then you probably already know that it makes more sense to get as much value as you can.
 The best value will then depend greatly on how much you have to ship, how far these materials have to go, and how sensitive they are.
 Shipping containers are built to withstand a variety of different conditions, and are suitable for shipping on land or sea.
 However, due to the difference in size, there will be a higher price tag attached to the larger ones.
 Not as many of these can fit on board a shipping vessel, so they are a higher priced commodity.

-About The Author: Geoff Fargo is the founder of http://www.ContainerAlliance.com Visit the site for more great information related to 20 ft shipping containers, 40 ft shipping container solutions, used container sales and more information about how to rent a shipping container.
+About The Author: Geoff Fargo is the founder of http://www.ContainerAlliance.com.
+Explore Container Alliance for more great information related to 20 ft and 40 ft shipping container solutions, and renting and purchasing containers.

 blog comments powered by Disqus